12 GENERAL STUDIES AND DUAL ENROLMENT COURSES

 - Food and Hospitality Electrical Retail

-- CLICK HERE for 2019 Ara course information brochure
+- CLICK HERE for 2021 Ara course information

 National Trade Academy

 The National Trade Academy provides New Zealand and international students with training and education that leads to New Zealand qualifications in a range of land based industries including; Agriculture, Equine, Horticulture and Animal Care.